-Now that weed is legal for recreational use in California, residents are flooding dispensaries in search of Blue Dream; partly because of its delightful aroma, taste, and effects, and partly because of its relatively widespread availability.
+Now that weed is legal for recreational use in California, residents are flooding to dispensaries in search of Blue Dream.
+Its popularity is partly because of its delightful aroma, taste, and effects, but also because of its relatively widespread availability.

-Although you can pick up an ounce of it in Oregon for $150, expect to pay up to $65 for a quarter ounce in Los Angeles.
-If you would rather grow your own Blue Dream, on the other hand, keep reading this guide, as we offer eight useful tips for cultivating this invigorating strain.
+Although you can pick up a gram of it for $4-5 in Portland, Oregon, expect to pay up to $16 per gram in Los Angeles.
+If you would prefer to grow your own Blue Dream, on the other hand, keep reading this guide as we offer eight useful tips for cultivating this invigorating strain.

 1 – Blue Dream Grows Best Indoors

-If you live in California – or in a climate that’s similar – Blue Dream is relatively easy to grow outdoors.
+If you live in California – or a similar climate – Blue Dream is relatively easy to grow outdoors.
 However, everything changes if you live in an area with changeable weather conditions, because Blue Dream is sensitive to extreme changes in the climate.
 In other words, plan on growing Blue Dream indoors unless you live in a subtropical or Mediterranean climate.

-Regardless, when you grow indoors try and make sure that you keep the plant straight and support the branches.
-This is best achieved via a process known as ‘staking.’
-As Blue Dream is a tall and heavy plant, it is crucial to stake it or else the plants will lean or even fall over from the main trunk.
+Regardless, when you grow indoors, try and make sure that you keep the plant straight and support the branches.
+The process of ‘staking’ is one of the best ways to achieve this.
+As Blue Dream is a tall and dense plant, it is crucial to stake it, or else the plants will lean or even fall over from the main trunk.
 Most growers use metal stakes in different lengths with a loop at the end to hook the branches.

-Hook one of the stakes to the midway point of the Blue Dream plant’s main trunk, and make sure it is positioned in an upright position.
+Hook one of the stakes to the midway point of the Blue Dream plant’s main trunk, and make sure you position it in an upright position.
 Within 30 days, you’ll have to transfer your plant to a larger container; a 5-gallon pot should suffice.
-Make sure you place the Blue Dream in a room large enough to contain it; remember, it becomes VERY tall!
+Make sure you place the Blue Dream in a room large enough to contain it; remember, it becomes very tall!
 It is also necessary to check and prune the plants at regular intervals.

 2 – Keeping Pests at Bay

-Unfortunately, pests are a major issue if you elect to grow Blue Dream outdoors.
-They can ruin hundreds of man hours worth of labor and destroy thousands of dollars’ worth of crops.
+Unfortunately, pests are a significant issue if you elect to grow Blue Dream outdoors.
+They can ruin hundreds of hours’ worth of labor and destroy thousands of dollars’ worth of crops.
 Worst of all, there are some pests capable of doing significant damage in as little as 15 minutes.
 The biggest dangers, depending on where you live, include rabbits, deer, and raccoons.
 Then there is the small matter of red spider mites, sun damage, fungi, viruses, and much more.

-You can opt for a store-bought remedy such as a 3-in-1 spray which contains miticide, fungicide, and insecticide.
+You can opt for a store-bought remedy such as a 3-in-1 spray, which contains miticide, fungicide, and insecticide.
 It works best when used during the vegetative phase.
-There are special products for plants that have reached the flowering stage.
+There are unique products for plants that have reached the flowering stage.
 If you browse online, you will find a host of remarkable home remedies, although some are far more effective than others.

-If you really like gardening, consider growing a ‘companion’ plant.
+If you like gardening, consider growing a ‘companion’ plant.
 These are plants that naturally repel pests.
 Examples include marigolds and geraniums that work like a charm to ensure worms and leaf-eating insects stay away.
 Basil offers a gorgeous smell, and its strong scent works well to keep flies, aphids, and beetles away.
-Garlic is a natural fungicide that protects your cannabis from disease, and while humans normally love the smell of mint, a significant proportion of garden pests absolutely hate it!
+Garlic is a natural fungicide that protects your cannabis from disease.
+While humans usually love the smell of mint, a significant proportion of garden pests hate it!

 3 – Ensure Your Blue Dream Gets a Ton of Nutrients, Especially Nitrogen

-We have a warning for anyone who wants to grow Blue Dream – be prepared to invest a lot of money in nutrients, because this marijuana strain is notorious for its ravenous appetite.
-One technique used by advanced growers is the addition of Mycorrhizae to the seeds.
-This is a fungus that attaches to a plant’s roots and mines for nutrients.
+We have a warning for anyone who wants to grow Blue Dream – be prepared to invest a lot of money in nutrients because this marijuana strain is notorious for its ravenous appetite.
+One technique used by advanced growers is the addition of mycorrhizae to the seeds.
+This fungus attaches to a plant’s roots and mines for nutrients.

-In general, marijuana plants need fewer nutrients than commonly grown household plants such as tomatoes.
-If you elect to grow your Blue Dream in soil, you’ll need to invest in nutrients specifically made for soil.
-If you use high-quality soil to begin with, though, you’ll need far fewer nutrients.
+In general, marijuana plants require fewer nutrients than commonly grown household plants such as tomatoes.
+If you elect to grow your Blue Dream in soil, you’ll need to invest in nutrients made explicitly for it.
+If you use high-quality soil, to begin with, though, you’ll need far fewer nutrients.
 If you decide to grow in a different medium, purchase hydroponic nutrients.

-Normally, you would decrease a marijuana plant’s Nitrogen level as it moves from the vegetative phase into flowering.
-However, while most strains will suffer if you continue adding too much Nitrogen, Blue Dream thrives because it can consume large amounts of it without burning.
+Usually, you would decrease a marijuana plant’s nitrogen level as it moves from the vegetative phase into flowering.
+However, while most strains will suffer if you continue adding too much nitrogen, Blue Dream thrives because it can consume large amounts of it without burning.

 4 – Maintaining the Right pH Level

-Having the right level of nutrients available isn’t enough; you also have to ensure that the root environment’s pH is correct to ensure your plants can fully absorb the nutrients.
+Having the right level of nutrients available isn’t enough; you also have to ensure that the root environment’s pH is correct to ensure your plants can absorb the nutrients fully.
 The simplest way to maintain the ideal pH level is to test your water’s pH after adding the nutrients.
 Failure to test for pH means your marijuana plants could suffer from nutrient deficiencies.

 Overall, the best pH when growing Blue Dream marijuana is between 6.0 and 7.0.
 If you use a hydroponic system, the range drops a little to 5.5 – 6.5.
-It’s important to have a small range because different nutrients are absorbed at different pH levels.
-There are special solutions available in stores that help you adjust your growing medium’s pH up or down as necessary.
-One of the best combinations is imaginatively called “PH Down” and “PH Up.”
+It’s essential to have a small range because different nutrients are absorbed in various pH levels.
+There are specialized solutions available in stores that help you adjust your growing medium’s pH up or down as necessary.
+One of the best combinations is imaginatively called “PH Down” or “PH Up.”